weavery/sworn/README.md

 Note that SmartWeave itself has no WebAssembly interface as yet, so for now you're better off sticking with the JavaScript output.

+## Notes

+### Notes on JavaScript

+The generated SmartWeave code may make use of JavaScript's [`BigInt`] feature to represent 128-bit integers.
+All browsers, excepting MSIE, support this.
+On the server side, Node.js 10.4+ supports this.

 ## Prerequisites

 The following baseline tooling is required in order to build Sworn from source